JILL SERRANO, CHIEF FINANCIAL OFFICER

 Ms. Serrano is a graduate of the “Women and Power: Leadership in a New World” program at Harvard University’s Kennedy School of Government and the Senior Management Institute for Police, sponsored by the Police Executive Research Forum (PERF).

-Ms. Serrano was recognized as Finance Manger of the Year for 2010 by the California State Sheriff’s Association and was awarded the 2011 Donald B. Leiffer Outstanding Alumni Award for Distinguished Service in the fields of Criminal Justice and Public Administration by the School of Public Affairs at San Diego State University.
+Ms. Serrano has been recognized as Finance Manager of the Year by the California State Sheriff’s Association and was awarded the Donald B. Leiffer Outstanding Alumni Award for Distinguished Service in the fields of Criminal Justice and Public Administration by the School of Public Affairs at San Diego State University.

 Ms. Serrano holds a Master’s degree in Public Administration and Bachelor of Science in Criminal Justice Administration, both from San Diego State University.